sfomuseum/go-embeddingsdb/README.md

     	A valid sfomuseum/go-mobileclip.EmbeddingsClient URI. (default "grpc://localhost:8080")
   -depiction-id string
     	The unique depiction ID associated with the record to retrieve to establish embeddings to compare.
+  -max-distance float
+    	The maximum distance allowed when querying records.
+This will override defaults established by the server.
+  -max-results int
+    	The maximum number of results to return in a query.
+This will override defaults established by the server.
   -model string
     	The name of the model associated with the record to retrieve to establish embeddings to compare. (default "apple/mobileclip_s0")
   -provider string